MSI Recreation FAQ

 Are games scheduled on Saturdays or Sundays?

 Games will be scheduled primarily on Saturdays for grades 1-2 (with a chance of a Sunday game), while teams in grades 3-6 will likely be scheduled for two or more Sunday games.
-Teams in grades 7-12 will likely have 4 Sunday games.
+Teams in grades 7-12 will likely have at least 4 Sunday games.
 Sunday games are scheduled due to issues related to field availability, SAT/ACT testing schedules (for HS aged teams), or weather related rescheduling.

 Where is my practice field and how many practices will I have?

+Most teams practice once a week.
 Weekly practice times (not to exceed 2 per week) and locations are arranged by the coach of your team.
 Families are expected to be flexible with their schedules.

 When will I get the game schedule?